 Bayer Solutions to Help Control Insect Pests in Corn

-The best approach to managing insect pests in corn is preventative control.
-Bayer offers season-long insect control options from seed treatments to foliar insecticide products.*
+The best approach to managing insect pests in corn is preventive control.

-Learn more about insect control options from Bayer, Poncho/VOTiVO seed treatment and Baythroid XL insecticide, or contact your local Bayer representative.
+To learn more about insect control options from Bayer and Baythroid XL insecticide, contact your local Bayer representative.

 *Always read and follow label instructions.
 Not all products are registered for use in every state.
 Baythroid XL is a Restricted Use Pesticide.